 The standard of schools and education in Ireland is high.
 Education is compulsory for children from ages six to 16, and expat children are usually eligible to attend local Irish schools.

 Education in Ireland consists of state-funded public or national schools and private schools.
-Irish schools include religious schools (mostly Catholic), non-denominational schools and schools which teach the national curriculum in Gaelic.
+Irish schools include religious schools, non-denominational schools and schools which teach the national curriculum in Gaelic.

 The main language of instruction at Irish schools is English.
-Gaelic classes are part of the local curriculum but foreign children are not forced to learn the language.
+Gaelic classes are part of the local curriculum but foreign children are not required to learn the language.

 Public schools in Ireland

-The quality of education at public schools in Ireland is fairly high, and many expat children attend them.
-Public school education is provided free of charge, but parents are usually expected to pay for uniforms, school books and extra-curricular activities.
+The quality of education at public schools in Ireland is high, and many expat parents are perfectly happy to enrol their children at public schools.
+Although public school education is provided free of charge, parents are usually expected to pay for uniforms, school books and extra-curricular activities.

 All public schools follow the Irish national curriculum.
 The Irish public schooling system is known for being exam focused, which some expat children struggle to adjust to.